merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 The tutorial on anvi'o pangenome graphs described here will walk you through the following steps:

-* Download and order a four genome dataset containing complete and draft genomes using anvi'o {% include PROGRAM name="anvi-reorient-contigs" %}
+* Download and order a four genome dataset containing complete and draft genomes using {% include PROGRAM name="anvi-reorient-contigs" %}

 * Using the anvi'o pangenomics workflow to generate an anvi'o {% include ARTIFACT name="genomes-storage-db" %} and  {% include ARTIFACT name="pan-db" %} using the program {% include PROGRAM name="anvi-run-workflow" %}